 Who Isn’t Eligible for a Lawsuit?

 Not every individual who has taken injectable birth control is going to qualify to file a Depo-Provera lawsuit.
-As an example, patients who only took unauthorized generic or non-brand versions, did not use the drug sufficiently, received tumor diagnoses prior to use of Depo-Provera, or have been diagnosed with pre-existing neurological problems may not qualify to recover compensation.
+As an example, patients who only took unauthorized generic or non-brand versions, did not use the drug sufficiently, received diagnoses prior to use of Depo-Provera, or have been diagnosed with pre-existing neurological problems may not qualify to recover compensation.

 Exclusions for eligibility for a lawsuit include: